A - Z of Useful Information for Parents

 Please clearly mark ALL clothing and any other items brought to school.
 Please write your child’s full name (e.g. John Smith or J. Smith) as our Lost Property area is full of unnamed items.
 It is also a good idea from time to time to check that the name has not been washed away.
 Lost Property is located in the office foyer.

 Prep children will be dismissed from the area outside the hall, near the canteen.
 If making arrangements with others to collect your child, please make sure these are clear and inform the classroom teacher.
 It is expected that all children will be collected by the 3:45 pm bell.
-After this time there will not be supervision by a Yard Duty teacher and children who have not been collected will be taken to the office.
+After this time there will not be supervision by a Yard Duty teacher.

-As we do not have teachers to supervise students after 3:45 pm, they will be taken to Out of School Hours Care, for which there will be a charge.
+As we do not have teachers to supervise students after 3:45 pm, any students remaining in the play ground will be taken to Out of School Hours Care, for which there will be a charge.
 If you are unavoidably held up, please contact the school office so that arrangements can be made.

 Effective communication is an important part of the school community.
-The school newsletter is published fortnightly.
-It is emailed to families and is available on Sentral and the Web page.
+The school newsletter, LPS eNews, is published fortnightly.
+It is emailed to families and is available on the school website under the 'News' tab.

-We urge all parents to read the newsletter, as it is the main communication platform for essential information you may need to know about learning and school events.
+We urge all parents to read LPS eNews, as it is the main communication platform for essential information you may need to know about learning and school events.
 The newsletter can be translated online into many languages, and is mobile-phone friendly.

 Parents can email teachers via Sentral mailboxes to request meetings, phone calls or for non-urgent matters.
 As there is usually a 24-48 hour response time for teacher emails, please phone or email the school office for urgent matters.